Shading language: OpenGL shading language

 Also known as GLSL or glslang, this standardized shading language is meant to be used with OpenGL.

-The language unifies vertex and fragment processing in a single instruction set, allowing conditional loops and (more generally) branches.
-Historically, GLSL was preceded by the ARB assembly language.
+The language unifies vertex and fragment processing in a single instruction set, allowing conditional loops and branches.
+GLSL was preceded by the ARB assembly language.

 Cg programming language

-The programming language Cg, developed by NVIDIA, was designed for easy and efficient production pipeline integration.
-The language features API independence and comes with a large variety of free tools to improve asset management.
-Development of Cg was stopped in 2012 and the language is now deprecated.
+The Cg language, developed by Nvidia, was designed for easy and efficient production pipeline integration.
+It features API independence and comes with many free tools to improve asset management.
+Development of Cg was stopped in 2012, and the language is now deprecated.

 DirectX Shader Assembly Language

 The shader assembly language in Direct3D 8 and 9 is the main programming language for vertex and pixel shaders in Shader Model 1.0/1.1, 2.0, and 3.0.
-The shader assembly language is a direct representation of the intermediate shader bytecode which is passed to the graphics driver for execution.
+It is a direct representation of the intermediate shader bytecode which is passed to the graphics driver for execution.

 The shader assembly language cannot be directly used to program unified Shader Model 4.0, 4.1, 5.0, and 5.1, although it retains its function as a representation of the intermediate bytecode for debug purposes.

 DirectX High-Level Shader Language

-The High-Level Shading Language (also called HLSL for short) is a C-style shader language for DirectX 9 and higher and Xbox game consoles.
-It is related to Nvidia's Cg but is only supported by DirectX and Xbox.
+The High-Level Shading Language (HLSL) is a C-style shader language for DirectX 9 and higher and Xbox game consoles.
+It is related to Nvidia's Cg, but is only supported by DirectX and Xbox.
 HLSL programs are compiled into bytecode equivalent of DirectX shader assembly language.

 HLSL was introduced as an optional alternative to the shader assembly language in Direct3D 9, but became a requirement in Direct3d 10 and higher, where the shader assembly language is deprecated.